kwambokamegan/WEEK-2-CODE-CHALLENGE/README.md

 2.Shopping List: Displays the list of items added by the user.

-3.Image: A decorative image related to shopping.
+3.Image: The image encourages the users to shop now.

 ## Elements
-Input Field: <input type="text" id="itemInput"> where users enter new items.
+* Input Field: <input type="text" id="itemInput"> where users enter new items.

-Add Button: <button id="addButton">ADD</button> to add new items to the list.
+* Add Button: <button id="addButton">ADD</button> to add new items to the list.

-Clear Button: <button id="clearButton">CLEAR</button> to clear all items from the list.
+* Clear Button: <button id="clearButton">CLEAR</button> to clear all items from the list.

-List: <ul id="shoppingList"></ul> where items are displayed as <li> elements.
+* List: <ul id="shoppingList"></ul> where items are displayed as <li> elements.

+### Usage

+ 1.Users can enter list items in the input field and click add to add them to the list

+ 2.Users can click clear to clear the shoppinh list

 ## JAVASCRIPT